Jacqueline PalmerIntegrative psychotherapist

 If you are finding unwelcome patterns appearing in your relationships and feel ready to make changes to ways of being that no longer serve you, psychotherapy can help you find your voice, escape co-dependency in a journey towards authenticity.

 Embarking on a period of therapy can offer you insight in managing the present, while forging a healthier relationship to your past.
-This will enhance your self-esteem, your ability to make better choices, and let go of beliefs that limit you. my focus is on dismantling unhelpful patterns, an increased sense of self and self-awareness that offers new ways of experiencing your life, and finding meaning and purpose within it. my couples work uses Terence Real's relational life model, healing destructive dynamics and conflicts towards relationships which are life affirming and cherishing.
+This will enhance your self-esteem, your ability to make better choices, and let go of beliefs that limit you.
+My focus is on dismantling unhelpful patterns, an increased sense of self and self-awareness that offers new ways of experiencing your life, and finding meaning and purpose within it.
+My couples training with Terence Real in Boston uses RLT, a relational life therapy model, healing destructive dynamics and conflicts offering tools to improve communication, and family of origin learned behaviours, towards relationships which are life affirming and cherishing.

 I see clients for a range of issue which include